bellmano/FlappyASCII/README.md

 Any issues or suggestions, please [create an issue on Github](https://github.com/bellmano/FlappyASCII/issues).

 ## :coffee: Buy me a coffee
-Donations are welcome to appreciate my work to keep this addon alive, but isn't required at all.
+Donations are welcome to appreciate my work to keep this website alive, but isn't required at all.

 <!-- PayPal icon/button is used from this GitHub repo: https://github.com/andreostrovsky/donate-with-paypal -->
 <a href="https://www.paypal.me/bellmano1"><img src="img/paypal.svg" height="50"></a>